Mr-KayZ/RTS-Extra-Docs/index.md

 It also serves as a personal notes collection of which that allows me to quickly refer to issues and topics I would need further reading on (especially if not documented in the Wiki at the time of writing).

+---
+### Tech Issues and How to solve them:
+Contains information regarding niche tech issues and how to solve them.

+### Learning and Notes:
+Contains my personal notes for learning about different tech related stuff including, but not limited to:
+- WHEA analysis
+- How to read a Spec-ify report
+- Tools and extra links I use for troubleshooting

+---
 ## How can I contribute?

 If you wish to see more articles and potential fixes, feel free to reach out to me using the email [mrkayz.wiki@gmail.com](mailto:mrkayz.wiki@gmail.com) to give me tips on other current tech issues that require a unique way to solve them.
 I would gladly appreciate any information I can get!